MarkoMuc/xstrike/denv/developer_environment.md

    - A super basic Makefile just contains the following line `obj-m  := xstrike.o`
 2. Use `make -C ./denv/linux-6.15.8/ M=$(pwd)` to build the module.
 3. Move the `xstrike.ko` module into `initramfs` directory and compress it.
-4. Start the system in `qemu` and run `inmod xstrike.ko` to load and `rmmod xstrike.ko` to unload the module.
+4. Start the system in `qemu` and run `insmod xstrike.ko` to load and `rmmod xstrike.ko` to unload the module.
 5. Debugging: Start `gdb` with `gdb ./denv/linux/vmlinux` followed by `target remote localhost:1234` and add `-s -S` to the `qemu` command.
 6. To use debugging scripts your `gdb` arguments or setup script should look something like: